Cohomological DT invariants from localization: Examples of toric quivers

+The toric diagram and perfect matchings are represented in the Figure \ref{tordi}.
 Each external edge of the toric diagram has two subdivisions.
 In green and red, we have written the zig-zag path corresponding with the edge $z_{3/2}$ between $p_1$ and $p_2$.
-It divides the quiver into two subquivers $Q^0$ and $Q^1$, with nodes $\{0,1\}$ and $\{2,3\}$.
-The two other external edges give zig-zag paths that are similar but rotated by an angle $\pm2\pi/3$, dividing the quiver respectively into subquivers with nodes $\{0,3\}$ and $\{1,2\}$, resp. $\{0,2\}$ and $\{1,3\}$.
-Our computation of the antisymmetric part of the attractor invariants gives (noting $x_{i_1i_2...i_r}=x_{i_1}x_{i_2}...x_{i_r}$):
+It divides the quiver into two sub-quivers $Q^0$ and $Q^1$, with nodes $\{0,1\}$ and $\{2,3\}$.
+The two other external edges give zig-zag paths that are similar but rotated by an angle $\pm2\pi/3$, dividing the quiver respectively into sub-quivers with nodes $\{0,3\}$ and $\{1,2\}$, resp. $\{0,2\}$ and $\{1,3\}$.
+Our computation of the anti-symmetric part of the attractor invariants gives (denoting $x_{i_1i_2...i_r}=x_{i_1}x_{i_2}...x_{i_r}$):